-Where a piece of equipment purchased under AIM is no longer in use, the service provider, health professional or parent/guardian can inform Pobal by emailing aimlevel5@pobal.ie.
+Where a piece of equipment purchased under AIM is no longer in use, the service provider can contact Pobal by submitting a request on the EY Hive.
+A health professional or parent/guardian/carer can inform Pobal by emailing aimlevel5@pobal.ie.
 On receipt of this notification Pobal will arrange for the equipment to be collected and recycled as appropriate.